 The digestive tract has a series of effective barriers, including stomach acid, pancreatic enzymes, bile, and intestinal secretions.
+Additionally, there are beneficial microorganisms (referred to as resident flora or the intestinal microbiota) that reside in the intestines and support the immune system in resisting infections.
 The contractions of the intestine and the normal shedding of cells that line the intestine help remove harmful microorganisms.

-The bladder is protected by the urethra, the tube through which urine passes as it leaves the body.
+In the urinary tract, urine passes through the urethra (a tubular structure) as it leaves the body.
 In adult males, the long length of the urethra generally prevents bacteria from passing through it to reach the bladder.
-In females, the urethra is shorter, occasionally allowing bacteria outside the body to pass into the bladder.
-The flushing effect as the bladder empties is another defense mechanism in both sexes.
+In females, the urethra is shorter, and bacteria outside the body can more easily pass into the bladder.
+The flushing effect as the bladder empties is an active defense mechanism in both sexes.
 The vagina is protected from harmful microorganisms by its normally acidic environment.

 Another way in which the body defends against infection is by increasing the number of certain types of white blood cells (neutrophils and monocytes) that surround and destroy invading microorganisms.
-The numbers can increase within several hours, largely because white blood cells can be released quickly from the bone marrow.
+The numbers of neutrophils and monocytes can increase within several hours, because reserve pools of white blood cells can be released quickly from the bone marrow.
 The number of neutrophils increases first.
 If an infection persists, the number of monocytes increases.
 The number of eosinophils, another type of white blood cell, increases in allergic reactions and many parasitic infections but usually not in bacterial infections.

 Any injury, including an invasion by microorganisms, results in a complex reaction in the affected area, called inflammation.
-Inflammation develops as a result of many different conditions.
-It begins through the release of different substances from the damaged tissue.
-It then directs the body's defenses to “wall off” the area, attack and kill any invading organisms, dispose of dead and damaged tissue, and begin the process of repair.
-However, inflammation may not be able to overcome large numbers of microorganisms.
+Inflammation develops as a result of many different conditions and begins with the release of different substances from the damaged tissue.
+It then directs the body’s defenses to attack and kill any invading organisms, dispose of dead and damaged tissue, and begin the process of repair.
+However, inflammation alone may not be able to overcome large numbers of microorganisms.

 During inflammation the blood supply also increases.
 This can be seen in an infected area near the surface of the body, which becomes red and warm.
 The walls of blood vessels become more porous, allowing fluid and white blood cells to pass into the affected tissue.
 The increase in fluid causes the inflamed tissue to swell.
-The white blood cells attack the invading microorganisms and release substances that continue the process of inflammation.
-Other substances trigger clotting in the tiny blood vessels in the inflamed area, which delays the spread of the microorganisms and their toxins.
-Many of the substances released during inflammation stimulate the nerves, causing pain, which can be hard to recognize in animals (see Pain Management: Introduction to Pain Management).
+The white blood cells (neutrophils) attack the invading microorganisms and release substances that continue the process of inflammation.
+Other substances trigger clotting in the tiny blood vessels in the inflamed area, which inhibits the spread of the microorganisms and their toxins.
+Many of the substances released during inflammation stimulate the nerves, causing pain, which can be hard to recognize in animals ( see Introduction to Pain Management Introduction to Pain Management Animals, just like people, feel pain when they are injured or sick.
+However, recognizing pain in animals can be difficult because animals do not act the same way that people do when they are... read more ).
 Reactions to the substances released during inflammation include the fever and muscle stiffness that commonly accompany infection.

 When an infection develops, the immune system responds by producing several substances and agents that are designed to attack the specific invading microorganisms.
 For example, the immune system can create killer T cells (a type of white blood cell) that recognize and kill the invading microorganism.
-Also, the immune system produces antibodies that are specific to the invading microorganism.
+In some cases, the immune system can also produce antibodies that are specific to the invading microorganism.
 Antibodies attach to and immobilize microorganisms—killing them outright or helping the neutrophils target and kill them.

 Body temperature increases as a protective response to infection and injury.
-The resulting fever enhances the body's defense mechanisms.
+The resulting fever enhances the body’s defense mechanisms.
 Normal body temperature varies among species.
 Dogs and cats, for instance, have an average body temperature around 101.5° F, which is higher than that of people.
-Reptiles and amphibians are cold‑blooded and do not maintain a set body temperature.
+Reptiles Reptiles and amphibians are cold‑blooded and do not maintain a set body temperature.
 Thus, they cannot develop a true fever as a response to infection.
-They sometimes seek out unusually warm locations, developing what is known as behavioral fever, to perform the same function (see Reptiles: Introduction to Reptiles).
+They sometimes seek out unusually warm locations, developing what is known as behavioral fever, to perform the same function).

-The hypothalamus, which is a part of the brain, controls body temperature.
+The hypothalamus, a part of the brain, regulates body temperature.
 When the thermostat of the hypothalamus is “reset,” a fever results.
 The body increases its temperature by shunting blood from the skin surface to the interior of the body, thus reducing heat loss.
 Shivering (chills) may occur to increase heat production through muscle contraction.
-The body's efforts to conserve and produce heat continue until blood reaches the hypothalamus at the new, higher temperature, which is then maintained.
-Later, when the thermostat is reset to its normal level, the body eliminates excess heat through sweating and shunting blood to the skin.
+The body’s efforts to conserve and produce heat continue until blood reaches the hypothalamus at the new, higher temperature, which is then maintained.
+Later, when the thermostat is set back to its normal level, the body eliminates excess heat through sweating (minimal or absent in some animals) and shunting blood to the skin.

 Fever may follow a pattern: sometimes temperature peaks every day and then returns to normal.
 Alternatively, the temperature may vary but does not return to normal.
 Some animals (such as the very old and the very young) may experience a drop in temperature as a response to severe infection.